 - The borrower includes a legitimate SSN, aside from those used by the entire world Bank, an international embassy, or comparable boss identified by HUD;

 - The debtor is eligible to work in america, as evidenced by the Employment Authorization Document granted by the United States Citizenship and Immigration Service(USCIS); and

 - The debtor satisfies the same demands, conditions and terms as those for U.S. Residents.

 All manufactured housing must to be eligible for an FHA mortgage insurance

 - Be created as a one-family dwelling;

-- Have floor section of not less than 400 feet that are square
+- Have floor part of no less than 400 feet that are square

-- Have the HUD official certification label affixed or have developed a page of label verification given on the behalf of HUD, Print page
+- Have actually the HUD official certification label affixed or have developed a page of label verification released with respect to HUD, Print page